What is TIBC?

 High TIBC: what does it mean?

-A high TIBC result means you have a lot of empty "seats" on your iron transport proteins.
-This is usually a sign that your body is signaling a high demand for more iron.
+A high TIBC result means most of your transport proteins are empty.
+Your body is signaling a demand for more iron than it currently has access to.

 Elevated levels may indicate: